 You may be thinking that LinkedIn is just another social media platform; however, it is so much more than that.
 We all spend so much time perfecting our Instagram, Twitter, Facebook, and Snapchat profiles.
-The profile pictures have to be just right, we play with the settings to ensure privacy is the way we want it, we talk about our kids, discuss our relationships, update our job statuses, and spend hours organizing the photos into neat albums.
-In fact, we should be spending our time on LinkedIn, instead.
+The profile pictures have to be just right; we play with the settings to ensure privacy is the way we want it; we talk about our kids, discuss our relationships, update our job statuses, and spend hours organizing the photos into neat albums when, in fact, we should be spending our time on LinkedIn, instead.

-Therefore, if your resume has a nickname, or a name you go by, in quotation marks between your first and last name (i.e., John "Johnny" Doe), it should look like that on your LinkedIn profile.
+Therefore, if your resume has a nickname or a name you go by in quotation marks between your first and last name (i.e., John "Johnny" Doe), it should look like that on your LinkedIn profile.
 Additionally, if you put an acronym after your name for a degree you've earned on your resume, include it on your LinkedIn profile (i.e., Jane Doe, RN).
-Speaking of accreditations, if you have a lot of them, just choose the top 3.
+Speaking of accreditations, if you have a lot of them, just choose the top three.
 There will be a place later on to talk about the rest.

 Considering that first impressions are everything, then the photo you choose for your LinkedIn profile is of utmost importance.
 Most career coaches recommend a professional photographer.
 I'm not most career coaches, though.
 I say, "It depends."

 If the position you seek is a professional, office-type, or executive position, then you should hire a professional photographer.
 If a professional photographer isn't in the budget, then have a friend take a picture of you.
 Instruct them how you want to be framed in the photo and make sure there's no weird background stuff to detract from the image.
 Alternatively, you can choose the best picture of yourself there is just make sure it is a picture of you and you alone.
 Don't crop someone else out of it or leave a levitating arm dangling around your shoulder.